 During the summer we attended the Repton Road Street party and the Wild Woodland Gathering at Skylarks when we had a popular quiz with prizes donated by Collins & Co, which produced some interest in attending our work parties.

-There were the usual incidents of antisocial behaviour reported to Rushcliffe Borough Council.
+There were the usual incidents of antisocial behaviour, which we reported to Rushcliffe Borough Council.
 The remains of two parties were reported during the summer and a local school advised of evidence left by one of their pupils.
 The school said that the pupil and his parents had been spoken to.
 The lock and chain at the Peveril end gate had been removed and the mouth of the badger sett to the NW of the wood had been badly damaged.
 The latter was also reported to the Badger Trust and the Police.

-On a brighter note we received 420 free trees from the Woodland Trust, which were planted along the eastern boundary as detailed under the work parties report.
-Rushcliffe Borough Council also gave 10 canopy trees we have planted in the western edge of zone 3.
-From funds donated by local councilors we were able to buy 250 trees from Naturescape and were donated a further 100 free trees from TCV for the boundary.
+On a brighter note we received 420 free trees from the Woodland Trust, which were planted along the eastern boundary as detailed under the Work Parties report.
+Rushcliffe Borough Council also gave 10 canopy trees which we have planted in the western edge of zone 3.
+From funds donated by local councillors we were able to buy 250 trees from Naturescape and were donated a further 100 free trees from TCV for the boundary.
 Unfortunately, the Covid-19 virus outbreak prevented the planting of 200 of these trees, but we have dug these in and hope we will still be able to plant these out in the autumn.

 As usual, we had an informal social at The Test Match on 10 December.

 Publicity

+The role of publicity officer covers a variety of areas.
+From helping with the recruitment on new volunteers to the group.
+To the updating on the website, receiving incoming emails and passing them to the relevant officers.
+To looking after and updating the facebook page.
+Responding to incoming messages as well as admin duties like creating posters, laminating items for the noticeboards.

 Notice of work parties are placed on facebook, Nextdoor, do-it.org, CJS and Nottshelpyourself, which have helped increase our profile and we are listed on the NWT and RNCSIG activities material.

+I have been working to make the website an archive of the groups work.
+This will continue over the coming months with new areas being added to it.
+I am also pleased to confirm that the “contact us” page on the website is now working again making easier for our visitors to get in touch with us.

-Nature surveys
+Nature Surveys